cozodb/cozo-docs/source/stored.rst

 you will get a different UUID for each row.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Put, remove, ensure and ensure-not
+Put, update, remove, ensure and ensure-not
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 For ``:put``, ``:remove``, ``:ensure`` and ``:ensure_not``, you do not need to specify all existing columns in the spec if the omitted columns have a default generator, or if the type of the column is nullable, in which case the value defaults to ``null``.
 For these operations, specifying default values does not have any effect and will not replace existing ones.

+For ``:update``, you must specify all keys and all columns that you want to update.

 For ``:put`` and ``:ensure``, the spec needs to contain enough bindings to generate all keys and values.
 For ``:rm`` and ``:ensure_not``, it only needs to generate all keys.